ArthTechnologies/ocelot/files/docs/accounts.md

 - `password`: The password you want to use for the account.
 Must be at least 7 characters long.
 - `confirmPassword`: This should be the same as your password.
 - `email`: The email you want to use for the account.
+- `cloudflareVerifyToken`: If the instance has setup cloudflare turnstile, this is the token that is returned by cloudflare after it succesfully verifies a user is human.

 **Response:**